 Your email service provider probably has an editor for building email templates, but you have to follow their format which can be limiting for your email’s design.
 You can use independent free-form email editors, but they often have too many options and an interface that can be overwhelming to work with for someone that’s not a designer.
 You can utilize the talents of your designer to put together a template in said editor, but they often end up spending a lot of time figuring out how to get their design to work and in the end still have to make compromises to their original vision.
 Does that mean using an editor is out of the question?

 Custom email template editing

 How about another way to use an editor, where the editing is built around your template instead of the other way around.
-A way that let’s your designer focus on a proper design, let’s your developer code it to make it functional as a template, and then allows you to use an inline editor on top of the template to build and edit your emails.
+A way that lets your designer focus on a proper design, and your developer code it to make it functional as a template, and then allows you to use an inline editor on top of the template to build and edit your emails.
 That’s the idea of a custom template editor.
 It:

 - Incorporates your designer and developer’s work so you have the best overall quality of an email template

 - Saves a developer’s time from having to make design and content updates

 - Saves you time from having to go back and forth with your developer to get content plugged in

 - Lets you see results in real-time so you can fine tune as needed